emakefun-makecode-extensions/emakefun_speech_recognizer/README.md

 ## Usage

-- Use the createSpeechRecognizer block to create an instance of the speech recognizer and configure the I2C address.
+- Use the `createSpeechRecognizer` block to create an instance of the speech recognizer and configure the I2C address.The default I2C address is `0x30` (decimal `48`).

+- Use the `setRecognitionMode` block to set the recognition mode.
+The modes include:

+  - `RecognitionAuto`: Always listening mode
+  - `ButtonTrigger`: Button trigger mode
+  - `KeywordTrigger`: Keyword trigger mode
+  - `KeywordOrButtonTrigger`: Keyword or button trigger mode

+- Use the `setTimeout` block to set the recognition timeout in milliseconds.

-- Use the addSpeechCommand block to add voice commands to recognize and index numbers.
+- Use the `addKeyword` block to add voice commands to recognize and index numbers.

-- In a loop, use the recognizedSpeechIndex block to get the recognition result.
+- In a loop, use the `recognize` block to make the module work.

+- Use the `result` block to get the result.
 A return value of -1 means no speech command was recognized.
 Only a return index >= 0 indicates successful recognition.

-- Based on the return value of recognizedSpeechIndex, perform appropriate actions - for example, display the index when >= 0 to show the recognized speech command.
+- Based on the return value of result, perform appropriate actions - for example, display the index when >= 0 to show the recognized speech command.

+- Use the `eventOccurred` block to check if an event occurred.
+The events include:

+  - `EventNone`: No event
+  - `EventStartWaitingForTrigger`: Started waiting for trigger
+  - `EventButtonTriggered`: Button trigger occurred
+  - `EventKeywordTriggered`: Keyword trigger occurred
+  - `EventStartRecognizing`: Started recognizing speech
+  - `EventSpeechRecognized`: Speech was recognized
+  - `EventSpeechRecognitionTimedOut`: Speech recognition timed out

 ## Hardware